shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-publisher-guide.md

 ---
-title : Microsoft Monetize - Deal Sync with Trade Desk (Publisher Guide) description : Learn how a seamless deal transaction between Xandr Monetize publishers and Trade Desk buyers is possible.
+title : Microsoft Monetize - Publisher Guide for Deal Sync with Trade Desk description : Learn how a seamless deal transaction between Xandr Monetize publishers and Trade Desk buyers is possible.
 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Deal sync with trade desk (publisher guide)
+# Microsoft Monetize - Publisher guide for deal Sync with trade desk

 > [!NOTE]
 > This feature is in **Beta**.
 It is only available to select clients.
 Please consult your Account Manager if you'd like to be added to the beta test.